-Our global real estate expert
+Our corporate real estate strategies expert guest

 Gloria Mamwa is the Regional Head of Property at Standard Chartered Bank (SCB).
 Gloria has been in the real estate industry for over 20 years, with a background in architecture, interior design, and project management.
 She now resides in Dubai, overseeing the African and Middle Eastern regions for SCB.